Battle of Okinawa: American

 The most famous American casualty was Lieutenant General Buckner, whose decision to attack the Japanese defenses head-on, although extremely costly in American lives, was ultimately successful.
 Four days from the closing of the campaign, Buckner was killed by Japanese artillery fire, which blew lethal slivers of coral into his body, while inspecting his troops at the front line.
 He was the highest-ranking US officer to be killed by enemy fire during the Second World War.
-The day after Buckner was killed, Brigadier General Easley was killed by Japanese machine gunfire.
+The day after Buckner was killed, Brigadier General Easley was killed by Japanese machine-gun fire.
 War correspondent Ernie Pyle was also killed by Japanese machine-gun fire on Ie Shima, a small island just off of northwestern Okinawa.

 Aircraft losses over the three-month period were 768 US planes, including those bombing the Kyushu airfields launching kamikazes.
 Combat losses were 458, and the other 310 were operational accidents.
 At sea, 368 Allied ships—including 120 amphibious craft—were damaged while another 36—including 15 amphibious ships and 12 destroyers—were sunk during the Okinawa campaign.
 The US Navy's dead exceeded its wounded, with 4,907 killed and 4,874 wounded, primarily from kamikaze attacks.

 American personnel casualties included thousands of cases of mental breakdown.
 According to the account of the battle presented in Marine Corps Gazette:

 Medal of Honor recipients from Okinawa are: